-In the event of a change-in-control of Avid, if (i) Mr. Hart's or Mr. Ziebell's employment is terminated other than for cause within three (3) months prior or twenty-four (24) months following such change-in-control, or (ii) such executive officer terminates his or her employment for "good reason" within twenty-four (24) months, for Mr. Hart, or twelve (12) months, for Mr. Ziebell, following such change-in-control, the executive shall be paid a lump sum amount equal to (a) twenty-four (24) months base salary then in effect, and (b) one hundred percent (100%) of such executive's earned target bonus as determined by the Compensation Committee in its sole discretion.
+In the event of a change-in-control of Avid, if (i) Mr. Hart's or Mr. Ziebell's employment is terminated other than for cause within three (3) months prior or twenty-four (24) months following a change-in-control, or (ii) such executive officer terminates his or her employment for "good reason" within twenty-four (24) months, for Mr. Hart, or twelve (12) months, for Mr. Ziebell, following a change-in-control, the executive shall be paid a lump sum amount equal to (a) twenty-four (24) months base salary then in effect, and (b) one hundred percent (100%) of such executive's target bonus.
 Each executive officer will also be paid group insurance benefits for himself and his family for twenty-four (24) months.
-In addition, each of the executive officers' outstanding equity awards shall immediately become fully vested and, with respect to stock options, each shall have a period of time equal to the lesser of two years following the date of such termination, for Mr. Hart, or two years following the date of the Change-in-Control, for Mr. Ziebell, or until the original expiration date of the applicable option agreement to exercise any vested and outstanding stock options as of the date of such termination.
+In addition, each of the executive officers' outstanding unvested stock options shall immediately become fully vested and each shall have a period of time equal to the lesser of two years following the date of such termination, for Mr. Hart, or two years following the date of the Change-in-Control, for Mr. Ziebell, or until the original expiration date of the applicable option agreement to exercise any vested and outstanding stock options as of the date of such termination.
 An executive's receipt of the foregoing severance benefits is conditioned upon such executive's execution of a general release of known and unknown claims in favor of the Company and its affiliates.

-The following table sets forth the potential payments to Mr. Hart and Mr. Ziebell assuming a termination without cause or resignation for good reason in connection with a change-in-control, with estimated benefits calculated assuming the change-in-control and termination of employment occurred on or about April 30, 2020:
+The following table sets forth the potential payments to Mr. Hart and Mr. Ziebell assuming a termination without cause or resignation for good reason in connection with a change-in-control, with estimated benefits calculated assuming the change-in-control and termination of employment occurred on or about April 30, 2019: